LeaderPortfolio

 Eylea Approval

-Oversaw the approval and growth of Eylea, Regeneron's first successful drug for age-related macular degeneration.
+Oversaw the approval of Eylea, a successful treatment for age-related macular degeneration, which became a blockbuster drug.

 1988